cloudmesh-community/fa18-523-83/project-report/report.md

-# Credit scoring algorithm and its implementation in production :hand: fa18-523-82
+# Credit scoring algorithm and its implementation in production :hand: fa18-523-83

+:o: format not followed

+:o: no numbers in sectins

 Nhi Tran